FDio/csit/docs/report/vpp_performance_tests/csit_release_notes.rst

      :ref:`physical_testbeds_2n_icx` and
      :ref:`physical_testbeds_3n_icx`.

+   - **Arm Ampere Altra**: Performance test data for these platforms is now provided by testbeds newly installed in FD.io CSIT labs.
+     For details about the physical setup see :ref:`physical_testbeds_3n_alt`.

    - **Reduction of tests**: Removed certain test variations executed iteratively for the report (as well as in daily and weekly trending) due to physical testbeds overload.